geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

 Service Settings
 ''''''''''''''''

-Other settings provide additional :ref:`config_globalsettings` can be overriden on a workspace-by-workspace basis.
+Other settings provide additional :ref:`config_globalsettings` can be overridden on a workspace-by-workspace basis.

 * :guilabel:`Include Layer Prefix in Local Workspace Capabilities`: Enable this setting to force the inclusion of the workspace name as a prefix when accessing workspace contents as a virtual web service.
 The layer ``ne:countries`` is always referenced as ``ne:countries`` with this setting enabled.